Self-hosted security proxy for agent traffic

 TrapDefense Enterprise is the next layer for teams that need centralized governance, onboarding help, and security operations around agent runtime controls.

-Centralized policy management
+Project and tenant policy management

 Shared audit workflows and review processes

-Operational rollout guidance
+Operational rollout guidance and exception handling

 Enterprise onboarding and support

-Custom integration help for production teams
+Custom integration help for production environments

 Talk to us